Payment Fees

 Cash needed during hold$3,780.00

-What this calculator does
+What it does

 Reserve amount = gross payout x reserve rate.
 First payout = gross payout - reserve amount.
 Days to first payout = settlement days + bank transfer days.
 Days to full release = settlement days + reserve release days + bank transfer days.
 Runway from first payout = first payout / daily cash need.

-• The funding gap output is only a planning estimate based on your stated daily cash need, not a full cash-flow model.
+• The funding gap output is a planning estimate based on your stated daily cash need, not a full cash-flow model.